mlakmal/angular/README.md

           };

           this.route = function () {
-              //this will take route specific attributes and convert that into angular route definition to be used in routeProvider.when var resolve = function (templateUrl, controllerName, controllerAs, secure, dependencies, requireAuth, rjsMod) {
+              //this will take route specific attributes and convert that into angular route definition to be used in "$routeProvider.when" var resolve = function (templateUrl, controllerName, controllerAs, secure, dependencies, requireAuth, rjsMod) {
                   var routeDef = {};
                   routeDef.templateUrl = templateUrl;